The Quillen model structure on the category of diffeological spaces: Introduction

 Based on the results obtained in preceding sections, we prove in Section~5 that the category $\Diff$ has a model category structure such that a smooth map is (i) a weak equivalence if it is a weak homotopy equivalence, (ii) a fibration if it is a fibration defined in the preceding section, and (iii) a cofibration if it has the left lifting property with respect to trivial fibrations.
 The main theorem (Theorem~\ref{thm:model structure}) is proved by straightforward verification of axioms given by Dwyer-Spalinski \cite{Spa} except for \textbf{MC5}, that is, a factorization of a smooth map $f$ in two ways: (i) $f = p \circ i$, where $i$ is a cofibration and $p$ is a trivial fibration, and (ii) $f = p \circ i$, where $i$ is a trivial cofibration and $p$ is a fibration.
 The lack of smooth retraction of $I^n$ onto $J^{n-1}$ makes, again, the verification of \textbf{MC5} far more complicated than the case of $\Top$.

-Finally, in Section 6 we complete the proof of our main theorem by giving a detailed verification of \textbf{MC5}.
+In Section 6 we complete the proof of our main theorem by giving a detailed verification of \textbf{MC5}.

 Several authors have attempted the construction of a model category related to diffeological spaces.
-In \cite{DE}, D.~Christensen and E.~Wu discuss smooth homotopy theory with respect to behaviors of fibrations, cofibrations and weak equivalences.
+In \cite{DE}, {Dan} Christensen and {Enxin} Wu discuss smooth homotopy theory with respect to behaviors of fibrations, cofibrations and weak equivalences.
 However, they have yet to introduce a model structure.
 In \cite{Wu}, Enxin Wu presents a cofibrantly generated model structure on the category of diffeological chain complexes.
-In \cite{Kihara}, Hiroshi Kihara prove that there exists a cofibrantly generated model structure (cf.~\cite[Theorem 1.3 and Lemma 9.6]{Kihara}) defining fibrations by smooth maps which have the right lifting property with respect to inclusions $\Lambda^{p}_{k} \to \Delta^{p}$, where $\Delta^{p}$ and $\Lambda^{p}_{k}$ are $p$-simplex and its horn, respectively.
+In \cite{Kihara}, Hiroshi Kihara proves that there exists a cofibrantly generated model structure (cf.~\cite[Theorem 1.3 and Lemma 9.6]{Kihara}) in which fibrations are smooth maps enjoying the right lifting property with respect to inclusions $\Lambda^{p}_{k} \to \Delta^{p}$, where $\Delta^{p}$ and $\Lambda^{p}_{k}$ are the $p$-simplex and its horn, respectively, equipped with certain (non-standard) diffeology. { Thus there are two model structures which give rise to distinct model categories $\Diff_{\text{HS}}$ and $\Diff_{\text{Kihara}}$.
+We constructed in \cite{HS} a Quillen equivalence $T \!:\! \Diff_{\text{HS}} \rightleftarrows \Top \!:\!
+D$.
+On the other hand, Kihara constructed in \cite[Theorem 1.5]{Kihara4} a Quillen equivalence $\abs{\ }_D \!:\! \mathcal{S} \rightleftarrows \Diff_{\text{Kihara}} \!:\!
+S^D$, where $\mathcal{S}$ is the model category of simplicial sets.
+Thus, by passing to homotopy categories, there is a chain of categorical equivalences